raymond-lau-lyf/raymond-lau-lyf.github.io/_projects/4_project.md

 importance: 3
 category: Research
 ---
-Sorry, the project is still ongoing, I will update this page when the project is fully completed.
+The project is still ongoing and I will update this page when the project is fully completed.